citp/privacy-policy-historical/l/la/lab/labtestsonline.org.md

 By visiting the Website, you are accepting the practices described in this Policy.

 _Privacy Policy Support_
-If you have an inquiry or concern about our Policy, please contact Beth Hampton at [bhampton@aacc.org](mailto:bhampton@aacc.org).
+If you have an inquiry or concern about our Policy, please contact Dominique Smith at [dsmith@aacc.org](mailto:dsmith@aacc.org).

 _Changes in this Policy_
 AACC may amend this Policy at any time without notice.
 Your use of the Website after changes to this Policy means that you are accepting such changes.
 Please visit our Website to obtain current information about our Policy.